ThinkR-open/fusen/README.md

 remotes::install_github("ThinkR-open/fusen")
 ```

-## You are one Rmarkdown away from building a package!
+## You are one RMarkdown away from building a package!

 *{fusen} is all about correctly separating and naming chunks.*

 -   Create and open a new directory or a new RStudio project
     -   Choose your directory/package name like `my.package` for
         instance
--   Run the following code directly in the console to **add the
+-   Run the following code directly in the console to **add the template
-    templated Rmd** in the project and open it:
+    Rmd** in the project and open it:

 ``` r
 dev_file <- fusen::add_dev_history(open = TRUE)